Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 187 trips per day, which equates to approximately 21 weekly trips per individual stop.
+On average, there are 187 trips per day across all routes, which equates to about 21 weekly trips per stop.

 Frequently Asked Questions - Transport